ZupIT/beagle-docs/content/en/ios/customization/custom-actions/async-custom-action.md

     }
 ```

-Your action is now configured to perform any work asynchronously!
+Your action is now configured to perform any tasks asynchronously!

 {{% alert color="success" %}}
 To learn how to register and use this new action and see step 3 and 4 of the example [**Custom Action**]({{< ref path="/ios/customization/custom-actions/custom-action" lang="en" >}}).